About the religion of Islam

 - All of the major religions of the world have split into many different parts, called traditions, denominations, branches, sects, faith groups, etc. Within Islam, the two main divisions are Sunni and Shiíte.
 The split occurred after the death of the Prophet Muhammad who died unexpectedly in 632 CE.
 He had not specifically chosen a successor and conflict developed over how to choose a leader.
 The split remains to the present time and continues to cause much strife, terrorism, and assassination among Muslims, particularly in the Middle East.

-Most authorities believe that Islam was founded by the Prophet Muhammad during the early 7th Century CE in Mecca and Medina, located in what is now Saudi Arabia.
-Within a century, it had expanded to cover the territory between the Indus River in modern-day west India to Spain in the West.
+Most authorities believe that Islam was founded by the Prophet Muhammad during the early 7th Century CE in Mecca and Medina, cities located in what is now Saudi Arabia.
+Within a century, it had expanded to cover the territory between the Indus River in modern-day west India to central and southern Spain and Portugal in the West.
+In 1529, Islamic influence approached Vienna in modern-day Austria.

 Estimates of the total number of Muslims range from 0.7 to